kamyar1979/sporm/README.md

 // Result would be 13!
 ```
-Note using statement which makes the database connection closes after reading data.
+Note the _using_ statement which makes the database connection close after reading data.
 You must use it to avoid connection
 leaks in your project.
 You may note that we are using inflector, which means the naming convention of the database
-differ from code naming conventions.
+differs from code naming conventions.
 That is, if we used 'Add' in the function definition within the database,
 we would omit inflector part of the configuration.

 Lets try a more complex example: The function returns a table.